-Since the Act defines "debt" for the purposes of the Study to exclude debt serviced with "funds appropriated from the General Fund of the State," the Study primarily focuses on special obligation bonds issued under Article 3 of Chapter 116D ("special obligation bonds" or "general revenue bonds") and other long-term debt issued on behalf of each institution to finance various capital facilities, including housing and other enterprise projects.
+Since the Act defines "debt" for the purposes of the Study to exclude debt serviced with "funds appropriated from the General Fund of the State," the Study primarily focuses on special obligation bonds issued under Article 3 of Chapter 116D ("special obligation bonds" or "general revenue bonds"), millennial campus bonds issued under Article 21B of Chapter 116, and other long-term debt issued on behalf of each institution to finance various capital facilities, including housing and other enterprise projects.

 N.C.
-General Statute §116D-26(a) prohibits using the obligated resources of one institution to secure the debt of another institution, meaning the University has no debt capacity independent of its constituent Institutions' individual ability to issue debt.
-The Study does not, therefore, aggregate each institution's individual debt levels and obligated resources to derive a University-wide debt capacity metric.
-Instead, the Study offers a comprehensive review of each institution's debt capacity using the guidelines presented in the Act, which the System has presented in detail in the Institution Reports included as part of Appendix D.
+General Statute §116D-26(a) prohibits using the obligated resources of one institution to secure the debt of another institution, meaning the University has no debt capacity independent of its constituent institutions' individual ability to issue debt.
+The Study does not, therefore, aggregate each institution's individual debt levels and obligated resources to derive a system-wide debt capacity metric.
+Instead, the Study offers a comprehensive review of each institution's debt capacity using the guidelines presented in the Act, which the UNC System Office has presented in detail in the Institution Reports included as part of Appendix D.

 The Act expressly requires the University to establish guidelines for two ratios-debt to obligated resources and a five-year payout ratio.
-The Study also includes two additional ratios that are more widely used to measure a public university's debt burden-expendable resources to debt and debt service to operating expenses.
+The Study also includes a ratio that is more widely used to measure a public university's debt burden-debt service to operating expenses.
 For more details on the ratios, see the information under the caption "Description of Ratios" on the following page.

-The Study is based on a financial model that has been developed to measure four ratios on a pro forma basis over the next five years (the "Study Period").
-Recognizing the wide diversity in enrollment, funding sources and missions across each institution, the UNC System has worked with each institution to establish tailored and meaningful target policies for its respective ratios.
+The Study is based on a financial model that has been developed to measure three ratios on a pro forma basis over the next five years (the "Study Period").
+Recognizing the wide diversity in enrollment, funding sources, and missions across each institution, the UNC System has worked with each institution to establish tailored and meaningful target policies for its respective ratios.